Why you can trust Bankrate

 Car insurance for Kia Sportage

-The Kia Sportage is one of the brand’s best selling midsize SUVs.
-New Sportage models have an MSRP of $24,090, with four trims available.
-The Sportage has excellent safety ratings, including a Top Safety Pick badge from the IIHS for the 2021 and 2022 models.
+The Kia Sportage is one of the brand’s best-selling midsize SUVs.
+New Sportage models have an MSRP of $25,990, with seven trims available.
+The Sportage has excellent safety ratings, including a Top Safety Pick badge from the IIHS for the 2022 models when optional projector headlights and front crash prevention are included.
 The average cost of Kia Sportage insurance is below average, making it one of Kia’s more affordable options all around for many drivers.

 |Kia Sportage car insurance||Average annual premium|